xianglun918/pythonWebApp/README.md

 06-11 - 06-16: Busy with other things.
 Temperary stop.

 06-17: Studied and reviewed markdown grammers and techniques.
 Updated the README.txt.

+06-18: Dealed with the new dish 麻辣小龙虾.
+Tasty food, satisifying day.